Contact / Bandcamp / Website / Facebook / Youtube / Twitter

 Since 1987 she has collaborated with artists throughout North America, Europe, the Balkans and East Europe, Russia, India, Japan, Taiwan, and South America, going on more than 75 international tours.
 She’s played festivals, squats, churches, schools, prisons, ruins and one abandoned mercury mine.
 Denio’s collaborative efforts have been seen and heard at Carnegie Hall, the Brooklyn Academy of Music, Seattle Opera House, Detroit Institute of Art, Venice Biennale, the Roman Theater in Trieste, and on top of 3 Metro Buses in Seattle.

 She’s a founding member of Ama Trio, Tone Dogs, The Tiptons (formerly Billy Tipton Memorial) Saxophone Quartet, Danubians, Pale Nudes, Lao Tse and The Entropics, and her Italian chamber/kitchen quintet Quintetto alla Busara.

 She has toured solo and has collaborated with various groups and musicians such as Tarik Abouzied, Francisco Lopez, Danny Barnes, the Relache Ensemble, Faust, Fred Frith, Matt Cameron, Bill Frisell, Chris Cutler, Guy Klucevsek, Pauline Oliveros, Hoppy Kamiyama, Ronin, and Il Parto delle Nuvole Pesanti.
 She played alto sax in the horn section of Chuck D‘s Fine Arts Militia at the Experience Music Project in Seattle.

 She has recorded and toured with Bosnian gypsy-core group Kultur Shock since 1999.
 She recorded and toured with Austrian trio Die Resonanz Stanonczi, sang & recorded with The Science Group (Stevan Tickmayer/ Chris Cutler/Fred Frith/Bob Drake, etc) and Curlew, and she has been collaborating with pan-Latin duo Correo Aereo for more than 15 years.

 On New Year’s Eve, 2006, her Italian band Quintetto alla Busara accompanied French circus Farfaides in the Piazza del Plebiscito in Naples Italy with 10,000 in attendance, broadcast internationally.

 Though mainly self-taught, (both her parents played jazz contrabass) Denio was sponsored by Jazz India to study voice in Bombay in 1997 with Dhanashree Pandit Rai.
-She has taught workshops on improvisation and composition throughout Europe and the US.
-In April, 2001, she was invited by Fred Frith to be Rosencranz Artist In Residence at Mills College in Oakland, California.
+She has taught group workshops on improvisation and composition throughout Europe and the US, and teaches music privately.